 Kent State University at Tuscarawas' campus encompasses 170 acres and includes four major buildings connected by east/west pedestrian walks.
 Five major interconnected parking lots exist, primarily south of Founders Hall and north of the campus loop road, Founders Hall Drive.
 A new, vehicular boulevard entrance to the Tuscarawas Campus will be built from university-owned frontage along East High Avenue eastward towards Founders Hall Drive.
 A new intersection at East High Avenue and 21st Street, new campus entry signage, pedestrian sidewalks, roadway landscaping, lighting, stormwater protection, and a bridge crossing Beaver Dam Creek will be included.
 Landscaping will be installed along the new access drive to provide a buffer for the adjacent residential properties to the south.
-The contract award is pending with the Apparent Low Bidder, Tucson, Inc., for construction bids that opened on April 19.
+Tucson, Inc.'s on-site work commenced in June.
 Evans, Mechwart, Hambleton & Tilton, Inc. (EMH&T) designed this project.
 This General Contracting project is being managed via OAKS-CI.

 Tuscarawas Founders Hall A-, G-, and H-Wings Roof Replacement KSU-16S808

 Severe winter weather caused deterioration of the Tuscarawas Founders Hall roof areas 'A', 'G', and 'H'.
 The existing roof is beyond its warrantied life expectancy and portions of the roof are severely leaking.
 The roof is being replaced with an EPDM and sloped insulation system; this project follows replacement of the Founders Hall A-Wing Cooling Tower.
-Campopiano Roofing Company's on-site construction commenced on May 14.
+Campopiano Roofing Company's on-site construction continues this summer, as weather permits.
 This project was designed by Van Auken Akins Architects, LLC.
 This Capitally-funded, General Contracting project is being managed via OAKS-CI.